Doubly robust integration of nonprobability and probability survey data: Sampling framework

-We assume the regularity assumptions C1--C6 of Chen et al.\ (2020)~\cite{chen2020doublyrobust}.
+We assume the regularity conditions C1--C6 of Chen et al.\ (2020)~\cite{chen2020doublyrobust}.
 In particular, C1 states that we are considering an asymptotic framework where the sizes of the finite population and of Samples A and B increase at the same rate as $N \rightarrow \infty$.
-We also assume that the conditional variances given $\curlF$ and $\curlY$ of the Horvitz-Thompson estimators \cite{sarndal1992surveysamplingbook} of the population means of $Y$, $Y - \Ybar$, $m(X; \betalim)$ and $m(X; \beta) - N^{-1} \sum_{i=1}^N m(X_i; \betalim)$ are all $O_p(N^{-1})$, i.e.\
+We also assume that the conditional variances given $\curlF$ and $\curlY$ of the Horvitz-Thompson estimators~\cite{sarndal1992surveysamplingbook} of the domain means of $Y - \Gamma$ and $m(X; \beta) - \Delta_{mi}$, where $\Gamma$ equals $\Ybar$ or zero and $\Delta_{mi}$ is defined in Section~\ref{sect:designbased}, are $O_p(N^{-1})$.
+Chauvet and Vallee (2020)~\cite{chauvet2020samplingdesigns} provide sufficient conditions for this to be true.